simeonackermann/OC-User-Conversations/README.md

 This app provides a simple and clean possibility to have conversations/discussions between users.

-AThe conversations are divided into the groups of the users if any available.
+The conversations are divided into the groups of the users if any available.

 ## Features: